-As you may know if you’ve read my other posts, I’m crazy about wildlife.
-So when I was planning a Southeast Asia trip and heard about whale sharks in the Philippines, you know I was all over that.
+As you may know, I’m crazy about wildlife.
+So when I was planning a Southeast Asia trip and heard that I could swim with whale sharks in the Philippines, you know I was all over that.
 A Filipina colleague told me that Oslob, Cebu was the place to see them, so I immediately started researching how to get there, where to say, etc. Literally the day I was ready to book, I somehow came across an article about how ecologically irresponsible the Oslob whale tourism is.

 Butanding the word used for the whale shark in the Philippines.
 Thirty years ago, fisherman used to kill them as recently and sold the shark meat.
 Once it became known that tourists wanted to swim with them, the whale became a protected species and the whale tourism industry was born.
 Swimming with whale sharks has transformed these small fisherman villages and brought tourism dollars to the areas.

 The sharks typically migrate and have specific feeding spots for each season.
-In Oslob the fisherman began feeding the sharks to ensure that they stay in the area and give tourists a guaranteed a sighting all year round.
+In Oslob, the fisherman began feeding the sharks to ensure that they stay in the area and give tourists a guaranteed a sighting all year round.
 Disrupting migration patterns in this manner has long-term effects on breeding and lifespan.
-This could eventually lead to less sharks for everyone to enjoy.
+This could eventually lead to fewer sharks for everyone to enjoy.

 For more information on LAMAVE and their work or to volunteer or donate, read here.